|Mobile Index||No. 1 Warning|

 From: Venice Railroad Station

-CAD personnel can meet you at the train (with a wheelchair, if needed), escort you to a departing train, sell railway tickets, etc. For opening hours and a telephone number, see the Comune di Venezia's Accessible Venice: By Train page.
-Trenitalia's Assistance to persons with disabilities or reduced mobility page may also be helpful.
+Railroad personnel can meet you at the train (with a wheelchair, if needed), escort you to a departing train, sell railway tickets, etc. For more information, see Trenitalia's Assistance to persons with disabilities or reduced mobility page.

 How to bypass the station steps

 Santa Lucia Station has no stairs within the station (everything is on one level), but the stairs leading from the front entrance to the public throughfare and the Grand Canal can be a nuisance if you're in a wheelchair, pushing a baby stroller, or wrestling with heavy wheeled luggage.
 Fortunately, the station has a side door that makes it easy to bypass the stairs on your way out of--or into--the station.

 The side door is located in the train shed, on the left side as you leave the platforms.
 See our illustrated step-by-step directions.

 |Where are the toilets (WCs)?|

 |Does the station have facilities for disabled travelers?|

 |How do I contact the police or the lost-and-found?|